ansys/pymapdl/doc/source/examples/index.rst

 Download Example Files
 ======================

-Each example should contain all the necessary resources to run each example.
+Each example should contain all the necessary resources to run the example.
 However in some cases, external files are needed.
 A link to those files is available at each example page.
 These links refers to the following GitHub repository where you can find all of them: